harmonicalchemy/modular-emacs/README.md

 **Modular Emacs** is more than just Emacs with configurable modules however...
 It is also designed to be the centerpiece **_(command central)_** of a larger **DevOps** / **PubOps** **Personal IDE** workstation or laptop.
 I am a devOps engineer, computer scientist, composer/musician, sound designer, architect, writer/publisher.
 I wear a lot of hats!
 My Emacs needs to wear a lot of hats as well!
 The central focus of **Modular Emacs** is to build empowering features into **Emacs** utilizing a modular framework that facilitates all the above without becoming an over complicated mess to manage! **_"good luck with that"_**  :octocat:

 > **NOTE:** Earlier versions of this project called out some things in the **_Requirements_** section as **_optional_** to give interested users the option to install only the basics...
-However this is not the purpose of **Modular Emacs**... **_It is not basic at all..._**
+However only supporting **_basic Emacs features_** this is not the purpose of **Modular Emacs**...

-> **Modular Emacs** was designed to be easy to maintain and configure through the management of independent modules and in that sense Modular Emacs hopefully forms a basic sensible framework that is easy to manage and flexible enough to adjust to your work-style, programming-style, and writing-style...
+> **Modular Emacs** was designed to be easy to maintain and configure through the management of independent modules and in that sense Modular Emacs hopefully forms a basic sensible framework that is easy to use and flexible enough to adjust to your work-style, programming-style, and writing-style...

-> Your Modular Emacs experience will be much reduced without any of the extra features afforded by the external requirements...
-It will feel crippled when some expected action results in "not defined" messages...
+> **However**, Your Modular Emacs experience would be much reduced without any of the **_extra_** features afforded by these **_external requirements_**...
+It will feel crippled when some expected action results in **_"not defined"_** messages...
 Stripped of all the external helper apps etc, Modular Emacs may not provide any advantage over many of the other simpler Emacs projects on GitHub...

 Therefore, if all you need is vanilla Emacs, _(with some of the more basic options thrown in)_, you don't need Modular Emacs at all.
 Here is a simpler light weight _"sensible"_ Emacs Config: **[hrs/sensible-defaults.el](https://github.com/hrs/sensible-defaults.el)**  _(which claims to also be modular - I have not tried it.
 I only briefly read through the README.
-It looks like a good alternate option to try)_
+It looks like a good alternate option to try)_ :octocat:

-For those of you who feel **[Harmonic Alchemy Modular Emacs](https://github.com/harmonicalchemy/modular-emacs)** may be exactly what you were looking for...
-By all means!
-Dive in and try Modular Emacs!
+For those of you who feel **[Harmonic Alchemy Modular Emacs](https://github.com/harmonicalchemy/modular-emacs)** may be exactly what you were looking for... **_By all means!
+Dive in and try Modular Emacs!_**

 There are some external requirements...
 It may take a while...
 If that's OK with you, Great!...
 Lets go...
-Eventually I will script this up so you can just enter this at the command prompt: **`./.emacs.d/install.sh`** and be done with it...
-That script will be installing a lot of things though...
+Eventually I will script this up so you can just enter this at the command prompt: **`./install.sh`** and be done with it...
+That script will be installing a lot of things though!
+It will have to check a lot of system states!
 I have to work all that out as a **non-interactive** process.
-It should auto install everything from that single running shell script...
+It should install everything _(transparently non-interactively)_ from that single running shell script...
 If you have to answer questions and make decisions...
 Better that you execute manually instead, and read the docs first...
 Right?

 And so for now...
 We will learn this together...
-Please give feedback, ask questions!
+Please give feedback, open issues, ask questions!
 Thanks ;-)

 ## Note for Windows Users:

+I have no idea whether this project will work on **Windows** and I have no experience using **Emacs** on **Windows** or **Cygwin**...
+When I was working at **IBM/Lotus** we were building major IBM/Lotus middleware software systems using the full premium stack of **Microsoft Developer Works** tools, as well as a full stack of **IBM Developer tools** to boot!  **Emacs** would have felt quite out of place among those monsters!
+I did work on building IBM/Lotus Open Source Software Products and deployed them on **Red Hat Linux** servers however.
+You better believe my trusty old friend **Emacs** would be one of the first things that got installed on those boxes!

-I have no idea whether this project will work on Windows and I have no experience using Emacs on Windows or Cygwin...
-If you use Emacs on Windows, you could help the Windows user community immensely by testing Modular Emacs within your MS Windows environment!
+If you use **Emacs** on **Windows**, you could help the Windows user community immensely by testing Modular Emacs within your MS Windows environment!

 If you find glitches please let me know...
 I need your knowledge for that part...
 I will give you credit for any Windows solutions you provide.
 I had some problems with _(unwanted)_ scroll bars showing up on new frames _(after initial frame)_ and read about others having this problem on Windows...
 I found a simple _(best practice)_ for Mac OS and Linux, but don't know if it will work on Windows...